avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 <cap><br>Example mutator with shape 5, 3, 2. batch_size being 5</cap>

-The idea is that in every loop, we use the mutator to calculate the nearest set of neihbouring states from our best_canvas like this `canvas = (best_canvas + mutator)%2`.
+The idea is that in every loop, we use the mutator to calculate the nearest set of neighboring states from our best_canvas like this `canvas = (best_canvas + mutator)%2`.

 We compute N generations of game of life across every slice of this modified canvas.
 Then, we do a 3D RMSE(mean being calculated for the slice only) on the Nth generation canvas against Mona Lisa, and find the slice with the lowest error.
 This is slice is then extruded and set to best_canvas and the loop repeats till a finite number of iterations pass.